nusdistsys/nusdistsys.github.io/content/notes/gfs.md

 3. Support for large streaming reads as well as small random reads
 4. Large appends the common use case (to be optimised for this)
 5. Atomicity for concurrent appends, with minimal synchronisation overhead
-6. High bandwidth over low latency
+6. High bandwidth over low latency - what does this mean?
+   - You care about getting more data over vs low latency?

 ## Architecture
 ![GFS architecture](https://2.bp.blogspot.com/-C7Qcn2akF7E/U0zVjII34hI/AAAAAAAAAQY/7Cvy2OX9m9s/w1200-h630-p-k-no-nu/GFS+architecture.JPG)